 Final Thoughts on the Benefits of Plank Exercises

 As you can see, the benefits of Plank exercise are numerous.
-This being so, it is easy to see why it is so popular with fitness fans.
+This being so, it is little wonder it is so popular with personal trainers and fitness fans alike.

 You may also like to read this article containing instructions for 10 Bosu Ball ab exercises that will transform your core.